 This is an enjoyable ride on a steamship around the Rivers of America.
 This half mile, 17 minute ride takes you around Tom Sawyer Island and is located in Liberty Square.
 The boat has 4 levels and most toddlers will enjoy riding it!

 Walt Disney World Railroad

 This is a fun ride on a real steam locomotive that will take you around the Magic Kingdom!
 This 20 minute ride has 3 different stations throughout the Magic Kingdom.
 If you have a toddler who is into trains (Thomas the Train, anyone?) they will really enjoy this!
 This is also a great way see the Magic Kingdom park from a different viewpoint.

 Adults will love the nostalgia of this train – the trains are restored trains that were originally built between 1916 and 1928!
 Walt Disney was a train enthusiast and was excited to bring his love of trains to the park.

 Your child has never seen a parade until she has seen this one!
 This 12 minute parade features spectacular floats, brilliant colors, and all the Disney World characters!

 This parade is subject to the weather and you can check My Disney Experience app for times.
 If your child is feeling tired, find a spot for the parade and enjoy sitting for a bit.
 This parade truly brings Disney World magic to the park!

 Tip: If this parade is of upmost importance to you, you will need to scope out a spot to sit at least one hour before the start of the parade.
 If you are not doing any character dining this is a great way to view all the main Disney characters.

 Tom Sawyer Island

 Did you know you can bring your toddler’s favorite snacks into the park?
-This will help you save money and stay on budget.
+This is one of our favorite tips that will help you save money and stay on budget.
 You can find our other tips for sticking to your budget here!